subaquatic-pierre/pwa-pipeline/README.md

 ### Main Features

 - Static application hosted on AWS S3
-- Application served on Worldwide CDN with AWS CloudFront
+- Application served on a worldwide CDN with AWS CloudFront
 - Secure connection with SSL certificate on AWS Route 53
 - Redirect all http://www.domain.com traffic to https://domain.com
 - AWS PipeLine which automates application deployment